 Winnie Madikizela-Mandela Local Municipality has developed and adopted an Employment Equity Plan with a three year plan starting on the 01st May 2019 and ending on the 30th April 2022.
+The review for this plan is underway in the current financial year 2023/24.
 The objectives of the plan are:

-- To promote employment of all different races - to implement unemployed learnership programmes to serve as recruitment pools for future vacancies

-- implement a formal succession management program to identify employees for the talent pool in under-represented groups - conduct audit analysis to ensure that employment of all different races occurs - To revise the effectiveness of the Employment Equity committee and recommend the appropriate training if need be.

-- Skills Retention Policy
+- To promote employment of all different races - to implement unemployed learnership programmes to serve as recruitment pools for future vacancies - implement a formal succession management program to identify employees for the talent pool in under-represented groups - conduct audit analysis to ensure that employment of all different races occurs - To revise the effectiveness of the Employment Equity committee and recommend the appropriate training if need be. - Skills Retention Policy

-The Winnie Madikizela-Mandela Local Municipality Skills Retention policy has been developed and adopted by council on the 28th November 2018 with the purpose to outline the mechanisms, tools and strategies that can be applied within the municipality in order to retain critical, scarce and high-risk skills, whichever is applicable.
+The Winnie Madikizela-Mandela Local Municipality Skills Retention policy has been developed and adopted by council on the 28th November 2018.
+The policy was reviewed and adopted by council on the 27th June 2023.
+The purpose to outline the mechanisms, tools and strategies that can be applied within the municipality in order to retain critical, scarce and high-risk skills, whichever is applicable.
 The primary emphasis of this policy is to ensure that the Municipality proactively retains employees to ensure that the Municipality has the best, well trained and suitable employees occupying key positions within the municipality at all times.

-- Revenue Enhancement Strategy
+Revenue Enhancement Strategy